 One of the benefits of working for a company is that both you and your employer pay Social Security and Medicare taxes.
 When you’re self-employed, however, these taxes are your responsibility alone.

-The current self-employment tax rate is 12.4% for Social Security, which is your old-age, survivors and disability insurance, and 2.9% for Medicare, which is your hospital insurance.
+The current self-employment tax rate is 12.4% for Social Security, which is your Old-Age, Survivors and Disability Insurance, and 2.9% for Medicare, which is your medical insurance in retirement.
 These taxes are separate from your income tax.
-As a self-employed worker, you can take some special deductions that will reduce your tax burden.

 Deductions for Self-Employed Individuals